lkdci/onnx2tflite/readme.md

 - 2D CNN without special operators(custom)
 ---
 ## Add operator by yourself
-When you counter unspport operator, you can choose add it by yourself or make a issuse.<br/>
+When you counter unspported operator, you can choose to add it by yourself or make an issue.<br/>
 It's very simple to implement a new operator parser by following these steps below.<br/>
 Step 0: Select a corresponding layer code file in [layers folder](./layers/), such as activations_layers.py for 'HardSigmoid'.<br/>
 Step 1: Open it, and edit it: